Abiyah Cherian programs her own path through computer science

 “It’s the satisfaction after you finish coding,” she said.
 “Whether it’s for web design or for one of your assignments, you look at it and say ‘Wow, I did it.’”

-In 2019, Cherian won the national Webmaster competition through the Technology Student Association.
+In 2019, Cherian won the state Webmaster competition through the Technology Student Association.
 She also became a state officer in the organization.

 “It helps you look at what companies are doing in real life,” she said about competitions.
 “It kind of puts you in the real world a little bit.
 You see what people will want to see on the website.
 It gives you another perspective.
 Since doing that, I’ll look at websites and look for specific things.
 It gives me a different mindset.”